Noise Levels in Villa Fontana, Carolina, PR | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Northern Villa Fontana sounds about 162% louder than Eastern Villa Fontana to the human ear, a 13.9 dBA gap.
+To the human ear, noise in southern Villa Fontana sounds about 9% louder than in central Villa Fontana, a 1.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Residential [carolina] do you need to be?